 Issuer Black Hills Corporation.

+Securities

+Offered \$250,000,000 aggregate principal amount of 9% Notes due 2014.

+Maturity May 15, 2014.

+Interest Rate 9% per year (calculated using a 360-day year).

+Interest

+Payment Dates May 15 and November 15 of each year, beginning November 15, 2009.

+Optional Redemption

+The notes may be redeemed at our option, in whole or in part, at any time at the redemption price described under "Description of the Notes-

+n Redemption."

-Securities Offered \$ aggregate principal amount of % Notes due 20 .
-Maturity May , 20 .
-Interest Rate % per year (calculated using a 360-day year).
-Interest Payment Dates and o f each year, beginning , 2009.
-Optional Redemption The notes may be redeemed at our option, in whole or in part, at any time at the redemption price described under "Description of the Notes- Redemption."
-Repurchase Upon Change of Control Triggering Event Upon the occurrence of a "change of control triggering event," as defined under "Description of the Notes-Change of Control Triggering Event" in this prospectus supplement, we will be required to make an offer to repurchase the notes in cash at a price equal to 101% of their aggregate principal amount, plus accrued and unpaid interest, if any, to, but not including, the date of repurchase.
+Repurchase Upon Change of

+Control Triggering Event Upon the occurrence of a "change of control triggering event," as defined under "Description of the Notes-Change of Control Triggering Event" in this prospectus supplement, we will be required to make an offer to repurchase the notes in cash at a price equal to 101% of their aggregate principal amount, plus account and unpoid interest if any to but not including the date of repurchase.

+aggregate principal amount, plus accrued and unpaid interest, if any, to, but not including, the date of repurchase.

 Ranking The notes will be our unsecured senior obligations.
 The notes will rank equally with all of our existing and future unsecured and unsubordinated indebtedness and senior to all of our future subordinated indebtedness.
 The notes will be effectively subordinated to any existing or future secured indebtedness.
 Because we are a holding company, the notes will also be structurally subordinated to the existing and future indebtedness of our subsidiaries as to their assets.

-Use of Proceeds We will use the estimated \$ million in net proceeds from this offering to repay outstanding debt.
+Use of Proceeds We will use the estimated \$247.8 million in net proceeds from this offering to repay outstanding debt.
 See "Use of Proceeds."

 Trustee The trustee under the indenture is Wells Fargo Bank, National Association.